apathor/cz/README.md

 What is an "interactive line selection tool"?
 It's a kind of program that reads text input then presents an interactive menu for the user to select one line.
 Some line selection tools run only in the terminal and others are graphical - cz uses a tool appropriate for the situation.

 Cz implements a plugin system.
-Each plugin defines a set of lines which to select and templates to use the selection.
+Each plugin defines lines from which to select, an output template, and a command template.
+Creating new plugins is quick and painless in any programming language.

 Included are over 250 plugins covering a variety of use cases.
 For example with some of the included plugins you can select from: